Skip to Main Content

 What is the history of this program?

 The Zero-Cost Course Materials Grant started as a three-year pilot program initiated by the UC Merced Library and the Center for Engaged Teaching & Learning (CETL) in 2018.
 We acquired (summer 2022) funding from the Scholar Transformational Impact Fund to renew this program.
+We anticipated that this funding would allow us to offer mini-grants through spring 2025.

 ---